BlogTalkRadio: Cinch

 Cinch allowed anyone to dial a "Cinch number" and record a podcast with a built-in RSS feed without any preregistration or prior setup.

 Reception

 In 2008, Howard Kurtz, in his "Media Notes" column in The Washington Post, wrote of BlogTalkRadio that "The process is nearly idiot-proof," and called it "a populist force in cyberspace."

 Also in 2008, Condé Nast Portfolio referred to BlogTalkRadio as a site that "has become the dominant player in the latest media trend, one that allows anyone with a Web connection to host a talk show on any topic at any time of day.
 It is the newest form of new media; the audio version of the internet blog."
 In the same article, however, the profitability of the service was called into question as BlogTalkRadio was then operating at a loss.

 Closure

 In November 2024, BlogTalkRadio emailed its customers to announce that the platform would shut down on January 31, 2025.

+According to domain monitoring data from UpDownToday, the domain blogtalkradio.com remained accessible beyond the announced shutdown date, with availability recorded as of July 30, 2025.